codeybeaver/codey/ts/npm-codeybeaver/README.md

 - **Optional flags:**

-  - `--buffer`
-    Buffer the LLM’s entire output before displaying it in the terminal.
-    This is useful for output that is formatted as Markdown, so you can render or process the complete result at once instead of streaming line by line.

-    While buffering, a spinner is shown to indicate work is in progress.

-    **Examples:**

-    ```sh
-    codey prompt --buffer "Give me a markdown-formatted README for a math library"
-    echo "Write Python code for a binary search" | codey prompt --buffer
-    ```

-  - `--markdown`
-    Buffer the LLM's entire output and display it with Markdown and syntax highlighting in your terminal.
-This is ideal for outputs containing code, tables, or other formatted Markdown.

-    While buffering, a spinner is shown to indicate work is in progress.
-    You do **not** need to specify `--buffer` along with `--markdown`.

-    **Examples:**

-    ```sh
-    codey prompt --markdown "Write a Markdown example with a highlighted Python code block."
-    echo "Explain closures in JavaScript with examples." | codey prompt --markdown
-    ```

   - `--model <model>`
     Specify the LLM model to use.
 The default is `grok-3`.
     You can also use `gpt-4o` or any other major model available in your OpenAI